mattearly/CustomArkLootDrops/README.md

 * Bitcoin: 1Nwi1GBJtsuo1WQJqK83Ckr5NDJ3zwi5mM

 ### Make your own versions
 Fork, Edit the code for the beacons.
 After editing, run the **compile_code** powershell script (most versions of Windows will do this as far as I know) to turn it into Full Deploy Code.
 To learn more about editing beacons, Google is your best friend.
 There is a lot of useful information out there.
-I you look at the broken down, syntaxed code on my Github it will probably begin to make sense.
+If you look at the broken down, syntaxed code on my Github it will probably begin to make sense.